 - C1.1 Ordinary full time is equivalent to 37.5 hours and is worked: - between 7 am and 9 pm Monday to Friday; and - between 8 am and 5 pm Saturday - C1.2 Hours of work are normally completed on five consecutive 7.5 hour days, except for employees in the Library and Event Services rostered for shift duties whose ordinary hours of work shall be 7.5 hours per day and 37.5 hours per week to be worked on any five days of the week. - C1.3 By mutual agreement of the Employer and the individual employee the hours may be varied within a 37.5 hour week and worked on not more than five days. - C1.4 As far as possible the hours of work shall be continuous except for an unpaid meal break of not more than one hour or less than 30 minutes each day. - C1.5 In addition, employees shall be granted a rest period of 10 minutes in each period of four hours worked.
-Normally that rest period shall be allowed after two hours work or more. - C1.6 All employees are to receive free tea, coffee, milk and sugar for breaks whilst working on University premises. - C1.7 Except for casual employees, all employees shall have regular hours.
+Normally that rest period shall be allowed after two hours of work or more. - C1.6 Except for casual employees, all employees shall have regular hours.
 However these may be varied by mutual agreement following discussion between the Employer and any employee(s) directly affected by the variation.
-Any such variation shall be recorded in writing. - C1.8 Flexitime may operate by mutual agreement between the Employer and the individual employee concerned, within the ordinary hours of work specified within this agreement. - C1.9 In special circumstances an employee may be required temporarily to vary starting and/or finishing times. - C1.10 For flexible working arrangements, refer to the Flexible Work Policy and Procedures.
+Any such variation shall be recorded in writing. - C1.7 Flexitime may operate by mutual agreement between the Employer and the individual employee concerned, within the ordinary hours of work specified within this agreement. - C1.8 In special circumstances an employee may be required temporarily to vary starting and/or finishing times. - C1.9 For flexible working arrangements, refer to the Flexible Work Policy and Procedures.